DHTMLX/gantt-docs/data/api/gantt_gettotalslack.md

 	returns the total slack of a task

 @params:
-* task		object		optional, the object of a task
+* task		Task | string | number		optional, the object of a task or its ID

 @returns:
 - total_slack		number|object 		either the total slack of a task or, if the <i>task</i> parameter is not specified, an object with key:value pairs where key is the id of a task and value is the total slack of the task